sjinks/wp-two-factor-auth/readme.txt

 == Upgrade Notice ==
 = 4.3.1 =
-Sucessfully tested in WP 3.8
+Successfully tested in WP 3.8

 = 4.3 =
 New login layout.
 The OTP field won't be visible until username and password is entered.